wallarm/terraform-provider-wallarm/docs/resources/rule_vpatch.md

 Virtual patches are especially useful in cases when it is impossible to fix a critical vulnerability in the code or install the necessary security updates quickly.

-If attack types are specified, the request will be blocked only if the Wallarm node detects an attack of one of the listed types in the corresponding parameter.
+If attack type is specified, the request will be blocked only if the Wallarm node detects an attack in the corresponding parameter.
 If the attack type is set to `any`, the Wallarm node blocks the requests with the defined parameter, even if it does not contain a malicious payload.

 **Important:** Rules made with Terraform can't be altered by other rules that usually change how rules work (middleware, variative_values, variative_by_regex).
 This is because Terraform is designed to keep its configurations stable and not meant to be modified from outside its environment.